Visitor membership without borrowing rights (Day pass or 3/6 month pass)

 For more information, please contact us.

-Please note that children aged 14 years or younger may only visit the Library if accompanied by a parent, guardian, or adult otherwise authorised as a primary carer (such as a school teacher or personal tutor).
+Please note that children aged younger than 16 years may only visit the Library if accompanied by a parent, guardian, or adult otherwise authorised as a primary carer, i.e. school teacher, personal tutor, etc.